+The day began with Newcastle United defeating Everton 2-1 to go second in the table.
 The Magpies went ahead through John Heitinga's 12th-minute own goal, before a stunning volley from Ryan Taylor (29) doubled their lead.

 Although Jack Rodwell gave the visitors hope on the stroke of half-time, there was to be no comeback as Newcastle cemented their place in the top four.